 As the show went on, references to the controversy were peppered throughout the routine, both by Carr himself and members of the crowd.

-During a section where he talked to audience members, he exchanged banter with a man who gave his job as a tax inspector, while he started another segment of his "thoughts" with: "Number one - get a new accountant."'Take my medicine'
+During a section where he talked to audience members, he exchanged banter with a man who gave his job as a tax inspector, while he started another segment of his "thoughts" with: "Number one - get a new accountant."

 At a different point, the comedian said he would "take my medicine" because he had made a mistake.